Great Empires of North America, Part 6: Masters of the Plains

 Haudenosaunee spirituality centered around the Great Spirit, who gave life to animals and weather, and the Three Sisters, who made the crops grow.
 The People of the Longhouse also believed in a life-giving essence called Orenda.

-This essence flowed through all things, and could be sculpted and controlled with the right rituals.
+This Orenda essence flowed through all things, and could be sculpted and controlled with the right rituals.

 Many of those rituals, such as the New Year Festival, served the dual purpose of summoning Orenda and banishing evil spirits – accomplished by burning sheaves of tobacco and dancing in False Face Masks.
 Each mask served a unique and powerful purpose, and could only be worn by a member of the False Face Society.

-But this traditional world was rapidly giving way to new ideas and ways of life.
+But the traditional Haudenosaunee world was rapidly crumbling beneath new ideas and ways of life.

 By the early 1600s, French traders — and their muskets and luxury goods — had become a familiar presence in eastern New York.
 The nearby Huron and Algonquin peoples enjoyed a booming fur trade with these newcomers, who feared to tread too far into Haudenosaunee territory.